A healthy battery is important for the car or any machine with a battery to run well and avoid problems.

 Remember:

-These are abbreviated instances, for information on precise pin connections and biasing specifications, see to the LM393 datasheet.
+These are shorter examples for information on specific pin connections and biasing specifications see the LM393 IC datasheet.

-Calculations for resistors and voltage dividers can be made simpler with online calculators.
+Calculations for resistors and voltage dividers are made simpler with online calculators.

 Circuit Working:

-Potentiometer P1 is responsible for setting the voltage threshold at which the 2nd LED green lights up, indicating a well charged battery around 9.5 to 10V.
+Potentiometer P1 sets the voltage threshold which is between 9.5 and 10V at which the second LED turns green indicating a fully charged battery.

-Yellow LED Low Battery: In low battery conditions, only the yellow LED lights up.
+Yellow LED Low Battery: Only the yellow LED illuminates when the battery is low.

 Red LED Overcharging: If the battery experiences overcharging all three LEDs light up.